jefvel/newgrounds-godot-4/README.md

 ## Requests

-The `NG` node contains various methods for calling the Newgrounds API, they all return a `NewgroundsRequest`:
+The `NG.components` node contains various methods for calling the Newgrounds API, if you want to do it manually.They all return a `NewgroundsRequest`:

 ```gdscript
 NG.ping()